ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

 !!! note

-    We won’t be interacting much with this package for Nav2, but if you would like to know more about the joint state publisher, feel free to have a look at the official [Joint State Publisher Documentation](http://wiki.ros.org/joint_state_publisher).
+    We won't be interacting much with this package for Nav2, but if you would like to know more about the joint state publisher, feel free to have a look at the official [Joint State Publisher Documentation](http://wiki.ros.org/joint_state_publisher).

 At this point, you may already decide to stop with this tutorial since we have already achieved our objective of creating a URDF for a simple differential drive robot.
 The robot state publisher is now publishing the transforms derived from the URDF.
 These transforms can now be used by other packages (such as Nav2) to get information regarding the shape and structure of your robot.
 However, to properly use this URDF in a simulation, we need physical properties so that the robot reacts to physical environments like a real robot would.
 The visualization fields are only for visualization, not collision, so your robot will drive straight through obstacles.
-We’ll get into adding these properties in our URDF in the next section.
+We'll get into adding these properties in our URDF in the next section.

 ## Adding Physical Properties

-As an additional section to this guide, we will be modifying our current URDF to include some of our robot’s kinematic properties.
+As an additional section to this guide, we will be modifying our current URDF to include some of our robot's kinematic properties.
 This information may be used by physics simulators such as Gazebo to model and simulate how our robot will act in the virtual environment.

 Let us first define macros containing the inertial properties of the geometric primitives we used in our project.
 Place the snippet below after our constants section in the URDF: